imsdev/ims-devops-zosmf-managedacb/README.md

 ## Security requirements
 To run the workflow, you need the following authority:
-* RACF READ authority on SMP/E installed IMS libraries.
+* RACF READ authority on SMP/E-installed IMS libraries.
-* RACF UPDATE authority on the high level qualifiers (HLQs) you are using for the IMS instance libraries.
+* RACF UPDATE authority on the high-level qualifiers (HLQs) you are using for the IMS instance libraries.
 * Authority to ADD or DELETE APF authorizations.

 ## Package structure